Why Do Octopuses Have Three Hearts?

 Conclusion

 Even with these three hearts, octopuses and squids can’t bolt around carefree.
-In fact, octopuses prefer a more laid back lifestyle because their systemic heart cannot take an intense cardio workout.
+In fact, octopuses prefer a more laid-back lifestyle because their systemic heart cannot sustain intense activity.

-When an octopus has to swim fast to catch prey, its systemic heart will tire and stop after a while forcing the octopus to stop and recover.
+When an octopus uses jet propulsion to swim—typically to escape a predator—its systemic heart actually stops beating.
+The muscular contractions required for jet-propelled swimming physically compress the heart, preventing it from pumping.
+This means swimming quickly is extremely exhausting and the octopus must stop and recover.
 This is why you probably won’t see an octopus actively zooming about in the ocean.
-To preserve energy and not tire out their heart, they prefer to scurry and crawl on the ocean floor, always moving, always watching.
+To preserve energy, they prefer to scurry and crawl on the ocean floor, always moving, always watching.

 The late Dr Martin Wells, cephalopod researcher, enthusiast and beloved teacher, once said that the octopus is an alien.
 Well, with three hearts, blue blood, and those oddly sentient-looking eyes, they might as well be!